Updated on August 23, 2022

 If Child Protective Services (CPS) removed your child from your home, you might wonder what happens next.
 In most cases, parents whose children have been taken away by CPS must attend an adversary hearing within two weeks of the removal.

 If you do not know what an adversary hearing is or what to expect at the hearing, speak with a Harker Heights CPS lawyer to discuss your case.

 The Department of Family and Protective Services (DFPS), which oversees and manages CPS, is required to set up an adversary hearing no more than 14 days after removing a child from the parents’ home.

 The hearing is also referred to as the Chapter 262 hearing.

 At the hearing, which the removed child’s parents and CPS caseworker will attend, CPS must prove that it had a reasonable basis to take the parents’ child away without a court order.

 The purpose of the hearing is also to give CPS an opportunity to ask a judge to let the agency keep the child in their protective custody until the parents can demonstrate their ability to take good care of the child and prove that they no longer pose a danger to the child.

-You Need a CPS Lawyer for the Adversary Hearing
+Why Do You Need a CPS Lawyer for the Adversary Hearing?

-During the adversary hearing, Child Protective Services may use witness statements in order to demonstrate evidence that it had legal grounds to remove your children from you.
+During the adversary hearing, Child Protective Services may use witness statements to demonstrate evidence that it had legal grounds to remove your children from you.

 What Are Your Rights During a CPS Case?